DroPZsec/bashtomation/README.md

 This script is not coded for illegal activitys, just pentest devices where you have the rights, or your own Network!
 Don`t damage any Server with this script!
 You are not anonymized, everybody yout attack will save your IP, MAC, Broadcast and IPv6 Addresses in Log!!

+If you a question / annotation please write an e-mail to: DroPZsec@outlook.com

+Thank you for download / use / inspect my tool!